nickbclifford/Ohm/README.md

 ## Programs and Syntax

+Check the [full list of components](https://github.com/MiningPotatoes/Ohm/blob/master/components.md) for more info!

 ### The Stack
 Ohm uses a stack memory model.
 Think of the stack as a big array that every component of an Ohm circuit interacts with.
 For example, when the instruction pointer hits a number, it will *push* that number to the stack and continue, while the `+` component *pops* two elements off the stack, adds them, and *pushes* their result.
 Thus, the following circuit will output 15.